-Participants will follow a personal development programme accredited by ASDAN, a charitable curriculum development and awarding organisation offering a range of nationally approved qualifications.
+Participants has followed a personal development programme accredited by ASDAN, a charitable curriculum development and awarding organisation offering a range of nationally approved qualifications.
 LFL had successfully run ASDAN accredited courses before and achieved a 100% pass rate.
 The project's customised ASDAN programme is specifically developed to support the skills needed for a successful transition to adulthood and independent living.
 The young people have also completed personal development training in retail, first aid at work, resilience and food hygiene.

-Financial review
+Financial review FUNDING

-FUNDING

-We have fourteen current funding streams which included Lambeth Youth & Play for Playscheme (HAF), early intervention (life skills) funding.
-The new Lambeth Short Breaks started in January 2021, year two of the contract.
+We have about ten current funding streams which included Lambeth Youth & Play for Playscheme (HAF), early intervention (life skills) funding.
+Lambeth Short Breaks, year three of the contract.
 We had exceptional successes in the last two years with Walcott Foundation, covering Life skills project, which was refunding for a further two years.
-The young people experienced work in a number of environments such as gardening and grooming horses with Ebony Horse Riding Club.
-We have received funding from Lambeth Business Grant during Covid-19 pandemic (2021) to support the charity.
+The young people experienced work in a number of environments such as gardening and grooming horses with Ebony Horse Riding Club and The heart foundation charity shop.
+We are eternally grateful to all our funder and the successful delivery of this year's projects.
+The London Youth, Lambeth youth & Play, along with many more.